qinyanjuidavid/SaveONE-life/README.md

 ```

 > ### Firebase cloud messaging.
-> - We used firebase cloud messaging to send push notifications when there is a new message in SaveONE life forum.
+> - We used firebase cloud messaging dependecy to send push notifications when there is a new message in SaveONE life forum.

 > ### Google cloud.
 > - Google cloud was used to create google map api that helped us to implement Google maps on our project.

+> ### Firebase Storage.
+> - This dependecy helped us to store user profile images when opehanage upload their group photo.

+## App Functionality
 > ### Landing Page
 > <img src="https://user-images.githubusercontent.com/46722362/158593532-1b32df9c-acb9-42c5-8312-c106a144b34a.png"
       data-canonical-src="https://user-images.githubusercontent.com/46722362/158593532-1b32df9c-acb9-42c5-8312-c106a144b34a.png"